omegaml/omegaml/docs/source/devguide/architecture.rst

 Commercial Edition
 ------------------

-The omega|ml Commercial Edition provides a full integrated, enterprise-scale data science platform as a service.
+The omega-ml Commercial Edition provides a fully integrated, commercial-scale data science platform as a service.
-It is the best match for a multi-user environment with enterprise features and an extended set of functionality.
+It is the best match for a multi-user environment with security features and an extended set of functionality.

 * :code:`security features` - security features covering all components (REST API, MongoDB, RabbitMQ etc.)
 * :code:`omegaweb` - a secured REST API, web interface and dashboard